AllWorldIT/conarx-gitlab-registry/docs/spec/gitlab/database-load-balancing.md

 - Changes to the replica list;
 - Expiry of open connections when the replica list changes;
 - Replica added to or removed from the pool based on DNS lookup and probing results;
-- Periodic replication lag checks, indicating the lag values for each replica;
+- Periodic replication lag checks, indicating the lag values for each replica.
+Part of [Phase 2](https://gitlab.com/groups/gitlab-org/-/epics/8591#phase-2);
-- Replica quarantined due to exceeding the lag thresholds;
+- Replica quarantined due to exceeding the lag thresholds.
+Part of [Phase 2](https://gitlab.com/groups/gitlab-org/-/epics/8591#phase-2);
-- Quarantined replica reintegrated into the pool;
+- Quarantined replica reintegrated into the pool.
+Part of [Phase 2](https://gitlab.com/groups/gitlab-org/-/epics/8591#phase-2);
 - Tracking of write operation for each repository in Redis;
 - Read operations, indicating whether the query was routed to the primary or a replica (and which one) and why (e.g. routed to primary due to sticking; routed to replica due to round-robin election).
 Due to volume, these entries should carry the `DEBUG` log level;
 - Fallbacks of read requests to the primary or a different replica due to the unavailability of replicas.